 Leadership is thought of as a masculine trait.
 Women in leadership positions are the exception instead of the rule.
 There’s a riddle that goes something like, “A father and his son are in a car crash and the father dies.
 The son is rushed to the ER and has to go into surgery.
 When he is on the table, the surgeon looks at him and says ‘I️ can’t operate on this boy, he’s my son.’
 How is this possible?”

 The creativity in responses to solve this riddle is honestly impressive.
 Or today, the “other dad” is a popular choice.
 But the answer is simply the boy’s mother.
 She’s the surgeon.
 But we aren’t bred to think that way.

 Working with a majority female executive team has taught me important lessons in empathy and effective leadership.
-It has given me a picture of people who look like me, and think like me effecting positive change.
+It has given me a picture of people who look like me and think like me affecting positive change.
 I have seen what more women in power could look like for the future.

 I️ do not wish to see men kicked out of all leadership opportunities.
-But I️ do believe that by creating greater equality in representation of who and what a leader really looks like, we can change the nature of our societies bosses, decision makers, conversation leaders, choices and policies for the better.
+But I️ do believe that by creating greater equality in representation of who and what a leader really looks like, we can change the nature of our society’s bosses, decision-makers, conversation leaders, choices and policies for the better.